Advanced-Computer-Lab-2022/ERROR404/frontend/myapp/README.md

 | `email`  | `string` | **Required**.  trainee email                   |

 ##### [back to top](#table-of-contents)
+## Tests
+* There are no tests yet, and they should be added as soon as possible.
 ## Contribute
 There may be user experience problems on our website that can be handled; perhaps enhancing the website with more features that are satisfying can help it stand out more.